 Syntax Description instance-id Instance identification number.
 The range is from 0 to 4094. primary Specifies the high priority (low value) that is high enough to make the bridge root of the spanning-tree instance. secondary Specifies the switch as a secondary root, if the primary root fails. diameter dia (Optional) Specifies the timer values for the bridge that are based on the network diameter. hello-time hello-time (Optional) Specifies the duration between the generation of configuration messages by the root switch.
 The range is from 1 to 10 seconds; the default is 2 seconds.
-Command Default None Command Modes Global configuration mode Command History Release Modification 4.0(0)N1(1a) This command was introduced.
-You can enter the instance-id argument as a single instance or a range of instances, for example, 0-3,5,7-9.
-Usage Guidelines nce-id argument as a single instance or a range of instances, for example, Usage Guidelines 0-3,5,7-9.
+Command Default None Command Modes Global configuration mode Command History Release Modification 6.0(2)N1(1) This command we introduced.
+Usage Guidelines You can enter the instance-id argument as a single instance or a range of instances, for example, 0-3,5,7-9.
 If you do not specify the hello-time argument, the argument is calculated from the network diameter.
-You ameter dia keyword and argument before you can specify the hello-time Usage Guidelines Examples 0-3,5,7-9.
-If you do not specify the must first specify the di hello-time keyword and This example shows how hello-time argument, the argument is calculated from the network diameter.
-You ameter dia keyword and argument before you can specify the hello-time argument. w to designate the primary root: 0-3,5,7-9.
-If you do not specify the must first specify the di hello-time keyword and This example shows how hello-time argument, the argument is calculated from the network diameter.
-You ameter dia keyword and argument before you can specify the hello-time argument.
-0-3,5,7-9.
-If you do not specify the must first specify the di hello-time keyword and This example shows how switch(config)# spann hello-time argument, the argument is calculated from the network diameter.
-You ameter dia keyword and argument before you can specify the hello-time argument. w to designate the primary root: Related Commands Command Description ------------------------- --------------------------- -- show spanning-tree mst Displays the information about the MST protocol.
+You must first specify the diameter dia keyword and argument before you can specify the hello-time hello-time keyword and argument.
+Examples This example shows how to designate the primary root: switch(config)# spanning-tree mst 0 root primary This example shows how w to set the priority and timer values for the bridge: switch(config)# spanning-tree mst 0 root primary diameter 7 hello-time 2 spanning-tree mst simulate pvst

+Related Commands Command Description

+show spanning-tree Displays the information about the MST protocol.

+mst